 - Sending, receiving, or displaying text or graphics which may be construed as sexually explicit or violent in nature

-- Disrupting use of the Internet for others
+- Disrupting the use of the Internet for others

 - Downloading files